 Published on in CHOP News

-On Sunday, March 26, patients of the Celiac Center at Children's Hospital of Philadelphia (CHOP) and their families attended the annual Celiac Education Day.
-More than 400 attendees came to the event for evidence-based lectures from industry-leading experts within the field and for fun activities dedicated for children.
-Families were educated about the clinical implications of celiac disease, the importance of adhering to a gluten free diet, and the future of therapeutic treatments.
+On Sunday, March 25, patients of the Center for Celiac Disease at Children's Hospital of Philadelphia (CHOP) and their families attended the annual Celiac Education Day.
+A total of 275 attendees came to the event for evidence-based lectures from industry-leading experts within the field and for fun activities dedicated for children.
+Families were educated about the clinical implications of celiac disease, the importance of adhering to a gluten-free diet, and the future of therapeutic treatments.

-Children in attendance were provided the opportunity to attend interactive age-specific sessions and participated in “learn through play” with CHOP child life specialists.
-Kids also participated in gluten free jeopardy, t-shirt decorating and activities led by the “Hole in the Wall Gang.”
+Children were provided the opportunity to attend interactive age-specific sessions and participated in “learn through play” with CHOP child life specialists.
+Kids also participated in gluten-free jeopardy, poster making and “create your own recipe book” activities.

 Contact: Natalie Solimeo, The Children’s Hospital of Philadelphia, 267-426-6246 or email@example.com